 "A telepathic mutant recruits a post-World War III TV game-show warrior to lead her band of mutants to safety."

-On this day in 1993, RoboCop and the whole gang kinda/sorta returned in a film most of the franchise's ardent fans ignored.
-RoboCop 3 saw Alex Murphy return to the silver screen with a new actor in the suit, and here's the plot summary as provided by IMDB.com:
+On this day in 1993, RoboCop and the whole gang kinda/sorta returned in a film most of the franchise's ardent fans ignored with RoboCop 3.
+Directed by Fred Dekker who collaborated with comics giant Frank Miller on the story and screenplay, the feature film starred Robert John Burke, Nancy Allen, and Mario Machado.
+Here's the plot summary as provided by IMDB.com:

-On this day in 1999, the SciFi/Telefilm Avalon: Beyond The Abyss served up a dose of Science Fiction beneath the sea.
-The feature starred Parker Stevenson and Mehgan Heaney-Grier, and here's the premise from IMDB.com:
+On this day in 1999 (in the U.S.), the SciFi/Telefilm Avalon: Beyond The Abyss served up a dose of Science Fiction beneath the sea.
+Directed by Phillip Sgriccia from a story by Chris Ruppenthal, the SciFi/Mystery starred Parker Stevenson, Mehgan Heaney-Grier, and Krista Allen.
+According to our friends at IMDB.com, here's the plot summary:

 "An island blows up, and from its remains a black poison fills the ocean.
 A team of underwater specialists with high-tech gear have to stop the poison before it contaminates the earth, but things get increasingly bizarre the more they investigate."